jaymanvirk/track_ds_courses/README.md

-### Set of certificates in the field of Statistics, Deep Learning and Cloud operations
+### Set of certificates in the field of Statistics, Machine Learning and Cloud operations

 #### Certificates